-Taking a bus from Prague, Czech capital, I arrived to Český Krumlov, one of the OWHC members, late at night, yet not late enough that it would stop me from starting the exploration of the city.
+Taking a bus from the Czech capital Prague after my arrival, I arrived to Český Krumlov late at night, yet not late enough that it would stop me from taking a peak at the town.

-I couldn’t help but smile: I left the capital to arrive to a fairy tale.
+I couldn’t help but smile: I was sure this time I traveled through the good kind of time and space—because I arrived to a fairy tale.

-Lit up by yellow street lamps, the tall walls diving the city center from the main street my bus delivered me looked absolutely stunning.
-Walking through the gate, I felt like a frozen princess in the temperature touching zero.
-The cold weather certainly brought some advantages to my adventure: I had the town to myself.
+Lit up by dimmed, yellow street lamps, the tall walls dividing the city center from the main street where my bus spit me out looked absolutely stunning.
+I walked through the gate, feeling like a freezing princess (since the temperature was close to zero (celsius, America, celsius)).
+The cold weather certainly brought some advantages to my adventure though: I had the town to myself.

-I crossed the bridge over the river to the heart of the town, feeling like I found the real version of Disney World (how American of me to say).
+I crossed the bridge over the river to the heart of the town, feeling like I found the real-life version of Disney World.
 Picturesque little houses, with adorable triangle-shaped rooftops and decorated shutters surrounded me from all sides.

-My steps on the narrow, cobblestone-paved streets and the babbling river surrounding the town were the only sounds breaking the stillness of the night.
+My footsteps on the narrow, cobblestone-paved streets and the babbling river surrounding the town were the only sounds breaking the stillness of the night.

 I could not be more content.

 I walked left and right, following anything I laid my eyes on, passing cute little stores, Czech-themed restaurants and tourists-luring bars.

 I imagined what it had to be like back in the 12th century, when the castle was built and what kind of shops originally inhabited buildings now dedicated to souvenirs.

 Once I defrost, I cannot wait to see the city in daylight.